ocsi0520/sentivisor-frontend/docs/build-process/build-entire-app.md

 The thing is that we wanted to support multiple languages, so we included localization from the beginning of the project.
 Currently only the SidePanel part is localized and that's done with [lit-localization](https://lit.dev/docs/localization/overview/)

-I don't want to go into details how it works, you can find it out for yourself, but the point is that we need to generate files which are related to localization, and they are referenced in production code.
+I don't want to go into details how it works, but the point is that we need to generate files which are related to localization, and they are referenced in production code.

 To generate the missing files:
 1. do `npm i`, so that lit-localize CLI is installed (locally).